strmprivacy/docs/docs/quickstart/ccd.md

 ```

 In a production setting you obviously would not use port-forwarding.
 Typically one would
 * add a Kubernetes `ingress` in front of the `event-gateway` service.
-This creates a load-balancer in the infrastructure
+This creates a load balancer in the infrastructure
   that will allow https access to the event-gateway.
-Make sure the loadbalancer is capable of handling http/2 otherwise
+Make sure the load balancer is capable of handling http/2 otherwise
   latency and throughput will suffer.
 * communicate directly with the `event-gateway` service.
 This would only work if your events are being sent from within
   the same Kubernetes cluster.